JBShady/COD5-Remastered/README.md

 ## Shi No Numa
 * Added "mission intro" in the bottom left corner to include storyline accurate info.
-* Added "level start" voiceover using generic character quotes.
+* Added "level start" voiceover using generic character quotes relating to zombies
 * Added cut jap_walk_v4 animation as another walker variant.
 * Added cut jap_run_v6 animation as another rarely occuring runner variant.
 * Added cut jap_run_v5 animation as another rarely occuring sprinter variant
 * Added unused swamp perk machine textures from the game files.
-* Re-added unique hintstrings for each Perk machine thanks to T4M's increased hintstring limit.
+* Re-added unique hintstrings for each Perk machine
-* Added cut hellhound round "howling" sound that was only used on the PS3 version.
+* Added cut hellhound round "howling" sound that was only used on the PS3 version
-* Hellhound functionality includes changes made in the next DLC including a health buff, but it is still slightly lower than Der Riese to account for no Pack-a-Punch.
+* Hellhound functionality includes changes made in the next DLC including a health buff, but it is still slightly lower than Der Riese to account for no Pack-a-Punch
 * Fixed hellhounds playing normal zombie death sounds in electric traps.
 * Carpenter voiceover uses cut repurposed lines that were originally made for general barrier repairing.
 * When picking up a powerup, characters choose from three lines instead of one.